640 South State StreetDover, Delaware 19901

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Certain medications can affect your results, as can having the test too soon after a blood transfusion.
-(The test shouldn't be used for up to four months after a transfusion.)
+Certain medicines can affect your results, as can having the test too soon after a blood transfusion.

 In children, age can affect results.
-Children younger than 3 months may have normal results but still develop sickle cells by age 6 months.
+Children younger than 3 months may need more tests around age 6 months.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.